edrago/edrago.github.com/source/_posts/2013-03-11-installing-mumble-django-behind-nginx.markdown

 initialize the Env.
 ```
 $ cd virtualenv
-$ python virtualenv.py mumble-django
+$ python virtualenv.py MD
 ```

-After that, use the _activate_ script that's present on the bin folder of the 'mumble-django' env so you can use the contents of env's _bin_ as functions.
+After that, use the _activate_ script that's present on the bin folder of the 'MD' env so you can use the contents of env's _bin_ as functions.
 This isn't necessary, is just for convenience.
 Then install some dependencies.
 ```
+$ source MD/bin/activate
   # Pil needs to be compiled in the process and might protest due to some
   # dependencies, I installed my distro package, but you could try to install
   # it with pip
   # i.e. pip install pil
-$ aptitude install python-imaging
+$ aptitude install python-imaging # PIL
-$ aptitude install python-simplejson # Same as pil, 'pip install simplejson'
+$ aptitude install python-simplejson # Same as PIL, 'pip install simplejson'
-$ pip install django==1.3
+$ pip install django==1.2.3
 $ pip install django-registration
 $ pip install gunicorn
 ```